Philip Howard, 13th Earl of Arundel: Death and burial

 According to Father Philip Caraman, Garnet also kept the breviary which Robert Southwell had used in the Tower of London.
 Both, however, were lost in a raid by priest hunters on Garnet's London safe house.

 Howard was buried beneath the floor of the church of St Peter ad Vincula, inside the walls of the Tower, where his father's remains also lay.
-The Earl's funeral and burial, according to Father Caraman, "cost his frugal Sovereign two pounds."
+The Earl's funeral and burial, according to Father Caraman, 'cost his frugal Sovereign two pounds'.

-The Countess of Arundel took a vow of chastity after being widowed, and never remarried.
+After being widowed, the Countess of Arundel took a vow of chastity and never remarried.
 She spent her remaining days writing Christian poetry, attending mass, and making other religious observances.
 She had a passion for helping those in need, especially the sick.

 In 1624, the dowager Countess and their son obtained permission from King James I to move Howard's remains, first to the residence of the dowager Countess at West Horsley, Surrey, and finally to the Fitzalan Chapel at Arundel Castle in Sussex.

-The Dowager Countess died of natural causes on 19 April 1630 at Shifnal Manor, Shropshire aged 73, and was buried next to her husband inside the Fitzalan Chapel.
+The Dowager Countess, at the age of 73, died of natural causes on 19 April 1630 at Shifnal Manor, Shropshire and was buried next to her husband inside the Fitzalan Chapel.

 Even though Howard had been attainted at his trial in 1589, in 1603, shortly after the accession of the Scottish king James VI and I to the English throne and thanks to the intercession of Philip's uncle, the Earl of Northampton, Thomas Howard, Lord Maltravers, Arundel's son, was able to regain royal favour.
-In 1604, Thomas recovered the earldom of Arundel and estates.
+In 1604, Thomas recovered the earldom of Arundel and its estates.